michaelweber/Macrome/README.md

 Binary releases of the tool that do not require dotnet and contain an executable binary can be found in the Release section for Windows, OSX, and Linux.

 # Usage
 Run Macrome by either using `dotnet run` from the solution directory, or `dotnet` against the built Macrome binary.
-There are two modes of operation for Macrome - Build mode and Deobfuscation mode.
+There are three modes of operation for Macrome - Build mode, Dump mode, and Deobfuscation mode.

 ## Build Mode
 Run Macrome with the `build` command in order to generate an Excel document containing an obfuscated macro sheet using a provided decoy document and macro payload. `dotnet Macrome.dll build -h` will display full usage instructions.